 1.Tell your hubby

 This is probably the most amazing news you will share with your husband in your entire life, so make it special!
 I didn’t do anything special when I told my hubby because I just couldn’t wait.
 If you have the patience and self control then I recommend to do something special and meaningful.
-If you have kids, include them too!
+You should definitely include your older kids if you have 🙂

 You should definitely take a prenatal class .
 So many couples do it and for good reason!
 It will provide knowledge of what goes on during childbirth.
 It is extremely important for you to not be clueless when it comes time to give birth!
-This is how you can have a more relaxed birthing experience!
+Enroll in class!

 2.Set up a doctor’s appointment